-- A.R.
+A.R.
 3.4.8.a.
 A player from Team A is instructed to leave the field for an equipment change and is not replaced at that time.
 Provided a player from Team B is ready to enter the game, is it permissible for that player to enter the game when the player from Team A returns?
 RULING: Yes, the player from Team B may enter the game at the same time Player A returns to the game, provided the Team B player has already checked in at the scorer's table.
-If the player from Team A does not return to the game, the Team B player shall wait until the next allowable time for substitutions set forth in Rule 3.4. - A.R.
+If the player from Team A does not return to the game, in Rule 3.4.

+A.R.
 3.4.8.b.
 May a player who has been removed from the game for an equipment change return?
 RULING: Yes, if the player was not substituted for while completing the equipment change, the player may return.
 No, if another player was substituted for the player with the equipment change, the original player may not re-enter the game in the period in which he or she was replaced.
 Exception: The player is allowed one re-entry in the second period only.
 And, when applicable, a goalkeeper shall be entitled to his/her re-entry in any period.